 Join the Cyprus Strollers on Sunday 15 April 2018 for a stroll with a strong cultural aspect.
-We visit the adjacent villages of Kakopetria and Galata in the valley of Solea and walk mostly along the paved roads and stone-paved roads of the villages, stopping to admire seven of their magnificent old churches, some of which date back to the Byzantine times, and other beautiful sites.
+We visit the adjacent villages of Kakopetria and Galata in the valley of Solea and walk mostly along the paved roads and stone-paved roads of the villages, stopping to admire eight of their magnificent old churches, some of which date back to the Renaissance times, and other beautiful sites.
 The stroll is rated easy (degree of difficulty 1) because even though it includes lots of uphill and downhill, its duration (pure walking time) is only 80 minutes, and it assumes as many stops as the treasures on our way.

 The stroll starts at Galata and visits the church of Saint Nicholas, then the church of Panagia tis Podithou, built in 1500, which is located very close to the church of Archangelos (Archangel), also known as Theotokos (Mother of Christ, Virgin Mary).
 Next stop is the church of Agios Sozomenos (built in 1513).
 Agios Sozomenos was a Cypriot Bishop of the Karpasia peninsula (now under occupation) and is celebrated on 20 November.
 We then pass by the old church of Saint George.
 The last church of Galata is Agia Paraskevi.
 Just as we enter Kakopetria, we visit the church of Virgin Mary, built in 1514.
 We then climb up to Old Kakopetria and walk along its restored buildings, on stone-paved surface, to visit the church of Metamorphosis (Transfiguration) of Christ, built in the 16th c.
 We walk back along the main paved Kakopetria-Galata road.
 Kakopetria lies at an altitude of 665 m.
 The river that crosses the two villages flows all year round, and thus there is rich vegetation along our route.
 The stroll, with stops, is expected to take up 2 ½ hours.